 Physical and Chemical Irritants.
-If two or more individuals experience the same irritation (especially in the absence of biting arthropods), the cause is typically environmental conditions or contaminants dispersed in the air.
-These fall into two broad categories.
+If 2 or more individuals experience the same irritation (especially in the absence of biting arthropods), the cause is typically environmental conditions or contaminants dispersed in the air.
+These fall into 2 broad categories.

 Physical irritants: The most common physical irritants are tiny fragments of fabric, paper, dust, or insulation.
 When these fibers or similar items contact the skin, they can typically produce symptoms ranging from open sores, welts, intense itching accompanied by a rash, a “crawling sensation”, welts and open sores.
 In these cases, the irritation typically occurs over any exposed areas of the body such as legs, arms, head and neck.
 Irritations produced by paper fragments are especially common in offices where large quantities of paper are handled or processed daily.
 Continuous-feed paper multi-page forms and computers generate large quantities of these fragments.

 Newly installed or badly worn synthetic drapes, carpets, or upholstery typically shed irritating fibers.
 Problem can developed from insulation fibers released into the air by cooling and heating systems in poor condition and insulation in drop-type ceiling tiles.
 These latter sources are especially suspected if there has been recent repair work on the ceiling.